Rusty Greer: Career statistics

 In the 1996, '98 and '99 American League Division Series, Greer batted only .111 (4-for-36).
 He played all three outfield positions and first base in his career.
 His fielding percentage was .980 at left field, .970 at right field, .981 at center field and .960 at first base.
+At 9 years, Greer had the longest tenure of any player to only play for the Rangers during his career.

 Life after playing career

-On May 8, 2008, Rusty served as the honorary manager of Team Hardline in the KTCK SportsRadio 1310 The Ticket's Great Game in Frisco, Texas at the Dr Pepper Ballpark.

 Today, Greer resides in Colleyville, Texas and has three children.
-He runs the Rusty Greer Baseball School.

-Rusty currently can be heard as a weekly guest on B.A.D. radio (The Bob and Dan Show) which airs 12:00–3:00 p.m. on 1310/96.7 KTCK "The Ticket" in Dallas.
+For several years he ran a baseball training facility, the Rusty Greer Baseball School, in Euless, Texas.
+Greer announced in 2022 that he would be closing the school to take an assignment with the Jacksonville State Gamecocks as the Graduate Baseball Manager.

+On July 12, 2023, Greer was named Head Baseball Coach at Fort Worth Christian School located in North Richland Hills, Texas.